Skip to main content

 Professional Development

 Stanford’s Office of Postdoctoral Affairs provides professional development and administrative support to postdoctoral scholars and the more than 800 faculty with whom they train.
 Key programs are directed at early training plans, teaching and grant writing.
-The Designing Your Postdoc curriculum is adapted from the d.school’s Designing Your Life work and helps new postdocs maximize their training at Stanford.
-A Postdoc Teaching Certificate requires roughly 100 hours of training in both required and elective classes and workshops that provide a framework for thinking about, preparing for and practicing teaching.
-The Biosciences Grant Writing Academy is a key collaborator that supports postdocs in writing fellowship and career development proposals.
+The Designing Your Postdoc curriculum is adapted from the d.school’s Designing Your Life work and helps new postdocs maximize their training at Stanford through design thinking.
+The Postdoc Teaching Certificate provides a framework for thinking about, preparing for and practicing teaching.
+The new Postdoc Mentoring Coaches amplify mentoring training and nucleate a community of postdocs who are expanding their mentoring skills.
+The Stanford Grant Writing Academy is a key collaborator in supporting postdocs writing fellowship and career development proposals.

 Other professional development collaborators include Biosci Careers, Stanford Career Education and the office of the Vice Provost for Graduate Education, which are geared to support growing independence and career transition.
 The NSF-funded Research University Alliance of nine research-intensive institutions now provides a rich national network for research exchange, professional development and advancement into faculty careers.